Jimmy Savile sexual abuse scandal: Operation Yewtree

-By 19 December, eight people had been arrested for questioning, and later bailed, as part of the inquiry.
+Various other people were arrested for questioning, and later bailed, as part of the inquiry.
 These included former pop star Gary Glitter; comedian Freddie Starr; former BBC producers Wilfred De'Ath and Ted Beston; DJ Dave Lee Travis; publicist Max Clifford; children's entertainer Rolf Harris; and an unnamed man in his 60s.
 Travis stated that his arrest had been connected with matters not linked to children.
 Clifford denied what he termed the "damaging and totally untrue allegations".